mellieho9/technica-2022/README.md

 - [x] Increase the parameters to include professor who will teach the course
 - [x] Add in code to make separate schedules for lectures and discussions
 - [x] Visualize results onto Google Calendar
+- [ ] Add in code to automate importing the calendar.csv to Google Calendar (Ongoing)

 ## What's next  🧩
 - Add in code to schedule time slots for longer courses (i.e. labs that are over 75 minutes long)